freenas/freenas-docs/userguide/services.rst

 :numref:`Figure %s <control_services_fig>`,
 shows which services are currently running and can start, stop, or configure them.
-The S.M.A.R.T. service is enabled by default, but only runs if the storage devices support S.M.A.R.T. data.
+The S.M.A.R.T. service is enabled by default, but only runs if the storage devices support
+`S.M.A.R.T. data <http://en.wikipedia.org/wiki/S.M.A.R.T.>`_
 Other services default to off until started.

 .. _control_services_fig: